 1. I love your work but it’s over my budget.
 Is there anything you can do to lower the price?

 This one is tough.
 After all, you’re a growing business and never want to turn away revenue.
-It’s tempting to want to slash the price to get the contract signed right then and there.
+It’s tempting to want to slash the price to get get the online contract signed right then and there.
 But not so fast!
 Make sure know exactly how much you need to be charging in order to operate your business profitably.
 Then establish your pricing from there.
 Once you know that number, it will put you in a much stronger position to confidently stand your ground and charge what you need and want to charge.

 2. Can you sponsor our upcoming event?
 It will be great exposure for your business!